khinydnlin/car_auction_price_predictions/README.md

 ## Getting Started

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
 2. Raw Data is available [here](https://github.com/khinydnlin/car_auction_price_predictions/blob/main/dataset.csv) within this repo.
 3. Data processing and modelling scripts are documented in a [Jupyter notebook](https://github.com/khinydnlin/car_auction_price_predictions/blob/main/Car%20Auction%20Price%20Predictions.ipynb).
+4. ML pipeline can be found []()
-4. The project findings and other details can be found below:
+5. The project findings and other details can be found below:

 ## Project Description